Pneumatic structures are a specific type of structure characterized by slightly higher pressure of internal air above the outside pressure.

 - There is an rapid assembly of structure.

-- Complete predetermination for light and radio waves, portability, transparency.
+- This is complete predetermination for light and radio waves, portability, transparency.

 - It is a low cost structure.